 Sending Your Kid to the Wrong School Could Land You Five Years Behind Bars

-& Rebecca McCray, Staff Reporter, American Civil Liberties Union
+& Rebecca McCray, Editor, American Civil Liberties Union

 Last Tuesday, something happened in Ohio that should shock the conscience of every American.
 After a seven-day jury trial, Kelley Williams-Bolar was found guilty of two third-degree felonies — with a sentence of five years in prison each.
 Williams-Bolar must have done something pretty heinous, right?

 In fact, Williams-Bolar (a 40-year-old African-American single mother and teaching assistant for kids with special needs), was found guilty of two counts of tampering with court records — because she put her father's address on her daughters' school enrollment forms in order to send her kids to a better school.
 Williams-Bolar says she is not guilty of the charges because she and her daughters split their time between her housing project apartment in Akron and her father's home in suburban Copley Township — which has a school district with a better reputation — to care for him after he had a stroke.
 The judge in the case, Patricia Cosgrove, sentenced Williams-Bolar to five years in prison for both charges to run concurrently, but then suspended her sentence to 10 days in jail, three years of probation, and community service.

 A few credit hours short of a teaching degree, Williams-Bolar's conviction comes with an additional punishment: under Ohio law, a felony conviction will prevent her from obtaining her teaching license.